iamartineza/biosspheres/CONTRIBUTING.md

 ## Coding conventions

-- For formatting the code we use Black with the options `-l 80 -t py39`.
+- For formatting the code we use the [Black code style](https://black.readthedocs.io/en/stable/the_black_code_style/index.html) with the options `-l 80 -t py39`.
+Black is a PEP 8 compliant opinionated formatter with its own style.
 - For the docstrings, we mainly follow the numpy format see [numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 - We usually add type hints.

 ## Feature request